Syn. Tendipes anthracinus - Townes, 1945

 Pupa: Mean length about 12 mm.
 Late pupa almost black.

 Shagreen pattern shown in Rempel's figure.
-Posterolateral spurs on segment VIII with about 8 rather long spines.
+Posterolateral spurs on segment VIII with about 8 rather long appressed spines.

-Pecten epipharyngis with 16 - 18 teeth.
-Rempel's figure of the premandible suggests the teeth are about equal length and inner tooth is slightly wider.
+Rempel's figure of the premandible suggests the teeth are about equal length and inner tooth is slightly wider (type B1?).

 Mandible with 3rd inner tooth pale.